le-jeu/iitc-plugins/Readme.md

 You can export the key numbers to the [Keys](https://iitc.app/download_desktop.html#keys_bqy_xelio_release) plugin if available.
 In the later case, you benefit from the Keys plugin, including [keys on map](https://iitc.app/download_desktop.html#keys-on-map_bqy_xelio_release), and in the [portals list](https://iitc.app/download_desktop.html#portals-list_bqy_teo96_release).

 ## [Comm Filter Tab][comm-filter-tab]
 Show virus in the regular Comm and add a tab/pane with portal/player name filter and event type filter.
 This script refactors IITC chat code and parses chat log to flag each comm by its type.
-The features are inspired by [COMM Filter](https://github.com/udnp/iitc-plugins) by upnp
+The features are inspired by [COMM Filter](https://github.com/udnp/iitc-plugins) by udnp

 ## [Ingress Icons][ingress-icons]
 Bring [ameba64/ingress-items](https://github.com/ameba64/ingress-items) icons into IITC.
 Currently for mods only, in portail details and as overlay on mobile